AdobeDocs/commerce-merchant-services.en/help/data-connection/handle-privacy-request.md

 To make requests to access and delete data for Adobe [!DNL Commerce], you must have:

 * an IMS Org ID
-* an Identity identifier of the person you want to act on and the corresponding namespace(s).For more information about identity namespaces in Adobe [!DNL Commerce]and Experience Platform, see the [identity namespace overview](https://experienceleague.adobe.com/en/docs/experience-platform/identity/features/namespaces).
+* an Identity identifier of the person you want to act on and the corresponding namespace(s).
+For more information about identity namespaces in Adobe [!DNL Commerce] and Experience Platform, see the [identity namespace overview](https://experienceleague.adobe.com/en/docs/experience-platform/identity/features/namespaces).

 ### GDPR Request/delete access example:

 For **access requests**, specify "Commerce Data for Marketing" from the UI (or "commerceMarketingData" as a product code in the API).

-For **delete requests**, in addition to the "Commerce Data for Marketing" request, you must also submit delete requests to three upstream services to prevent Adobe Commerce from reinjecting the deleted data.
-If these upstream services are not specified, the "Commerce Data for Marketing" request will remain in the "processing" state until delete requests for the upstream services are created.
+For **delete requests**, make sure the "Commerce Data for Marketing" checkbox is enabled.
+Additionally, if customer profile and order data has already been sent from [!DNL Commerce] to Adobe Experience Platform, you need to submit delete requests to three downstream services.
+If these downstream services are not specified, the "Commerce Data for Marketing" request will remain in the "processing" state until delete requests for the downstream services are created.

-The three upstream services are:
+The three downstream services are:

 * Profile (product code: "profileService")
 * AEP Data Lake (product code: "AdobeCloudPlatform")